MohamedJaber/ToDoList-with-Realm--Swift-/README.md

 ## ToDoListApp like note.

+## Created a note app, which has categories and each category has many items and u can add, edit, search, or delete them, and they have color grading using Cocoa-pods and Realm

 * Integrated third party libraries in your app using Cocoapods like swipe to delete things.
 * Used ChameleonFramework to give me a colorful app.
 * Stored data and you can search between things whether (Category/Items)